 As the biggest platform of online streaming music service in the world, Spotify encourages people to pay for music, with subscriptions as its main revenue source.
 But it also provides customers with an option of free service.
 So there are three ways to enjoy music provided by Spotify: Free, Premium and Family.
 Each has its relative strengths and limits.
-Here the article will make a detailed introduction and comparsion of these three ways to help people choose the best fit from Spotify Free, Premium, and Family.
+Here the article will make a detailed introduction and comparison of these three ways to help people choose the best fit from Spotify Free, Premium, and Family.

-There are many types of Spotify advertisement: Audio Ads, Display Ads, Billboard Ads, Light boxes and so on.
+There are many types of Spotify advertisements: Audio Ads, Display Ads, Billboard Ads, Lightboxes, and so on.
 Audio Ads run for a maximum of 30 seconds as a commercial in between streamed tracks.
-Display Ads, Billboard Ads, and Light boxes appear during active and inactive use.
+Display Ads, Billboard Ads, and Lightboxes appear during active and inactive use.
 In addition, the Free users only can choose shuffle play to stream music, and are not allowed to unlimited skip during the listening, can’t listen offline and play any track as they want, and so on.
-If you want save your money and don’t mind advertisements and these limits, you can try Free model.
+If you want to save your money and don’t mind advertisements and these limits, you can try the Free model.

 Spotify Premium is a quite convenient model.
-Spotify Premium subscribers may not have as many limits to enjoy tracks as Free users, because subscription removes advertisements and some limits.
-The Premium users allow unlimited mobile usage, unlimited mobile usage, as well as offline and online access to playlists.
+Spotify Premium subscribers may not have as many limits to enjoy tracks as Free users, because the subscription removes advertisements and some limits.
+Premium users allow unlimited mobile usage, unlimited mobile usage, as well as offline and online access to playlists.
 Spotify offers users free trials of Premium features for 30 days.
 And it increases the bitrate for some songs.
-So just pay $9.99 per month, the Premium users will enjoy high quality audio without advertisement.
+So just pay $9.99 per month, the Premium users will enjoy high-quality audio without advertisement.

-In order to attract customers and make sure its users are not going to move their entire family over to Apple Music for pricing reasons, Spotify launches family plans.
+In order to attract customers and make sure its users not going to move their entire family over to Apple Music for pricing reasons, Spotify launches family plans.
 Like Apple Music and Google Play Music, families can now subscribe to Spotify Premium for $14.99 per month and get six different Spotify accounts and profiles.
 If you share your Spotify account with the entire family but want to keep playlists separate from your kids’ playlists as well as save money, consider Spotify family.
 Spotify Family is essentially a reduced Premium plan for a family, it provides access to listening offline, ad-free music on any device including mobile, tablet, and desktop.
 And everyone can play at the same time.

-Convert Apple Music, iTunes M4P Music, or Audiobook to MP3, AAC, WAV and FLAC.
+Convert Apple Music, iTunes M4P Music, or Audiobook to MP3, AAC, WAV, AIFF, and FLAC.